Get to know our team.

 The Caparosa brothers take great pride in their establishments.
-Family Bowlaway Fun Center and 11th Frame Bar and Grille offer first class customer service in a modern family-friendly atmosphere where memories are created “by our family, for your family.”
+Family Bowlaway Fun Center and 11th Frame Bar and Grille offer first-class customer service in a modern family-friendly atmosphere where memories are created “by our family, for your family.”

 Meet Our Team

 As a friendly face, with a dry sense of humor that our customers have spent more than 20 years getting to know, many customers consider Andy an extension of their family.
 He can quickly recall many life milestones of our customers and their children in our community.
-As the face of our company he continues to lead and support our staff through the various evolution’s of our businesses.
+As the face of our company, he continues to lead and support our staff through the various evolution of our businesses.
 With over 35 years of managerial experience around the country (not all in bowling) and a degree in Business Management, Andy brings a plethora of knowledge to our company.
 His favorite pastimes include family time at the beach, trips to Canada with his wife, spending time with his daughter, and exploring new areas of the USA and Canada while attending concerts with his son (Pearl Jam 22 times!).

 After joining the Butler High School Bowling Team and Youth League Brittney built relationships with our staff and later joined our team.
 She excels with our customers and has grown from working in laser tag to Assistant Manager.
-In addition to these duties, her passion in graphic designs expands our marketing and center visuals.
+In addition to these duties, her passion for graphic designs expands our marketing and center visuals.
 Make sure to check out our logos as they were created by Brittney too!
 When she is off the clock she can be found enjoying her hammock, hula hooping, or taking lots of family photos.